wdporter/i-am-that-vuepress/81-the-root-cause-of-fear/readme.md

 may just be dreaming and imagining your dream to be eternal.

 **Q:**&ensp;Calling it a dream does not change the situation.
 I repeat my
-question: What hope is left which the eternity behind me could not fulfill?
+question: What hope is left which the eternity behind me could not fulfil?
 Why should my future be different from my past?

 **M:**&ensp;In your fevered state, you project a past and a future and take